 surprises here.

-s do.
-The way operators behave when applied to int
+ints do.
+The way operators behave when applied to ints is what is

 expected, all other implementations probably cause surprises and confusion.